 - Fixed a bunch of hairbows that were falling apart.

 - Mended one of my youngest’s dresses.

 - Finished making the handouts and sewing the temple envelopes.
 (The envelopes were super easy to make—I just used my own as a pattern and they turned out quite lovely.)(I made two—I have one Young Woman and there will be a visitor tomorrow.)

 - Decompressed at the computer.

 All of this was interspersed with freaking out at my children for daring to get out a toy or talking too loud or being in the same room with me.
 Luckily I have my little 3-year-old firecracker who keeps me in line:

 “You can’t say that to people, Mommy!
 That’s really rude!“

 I hope they forgive me someday.
 And in the meantime, I’m putting myself in a time out to read or watch a movie or something.
-Joel can take care of bedtime.
+My husband can take care of bedtime.
 And by can take care of bedtime, I definitely mean he’d better take care of bedtime.
 And no, my kids are not in bed yet.